 Emergency Contacts, Response and Preparedness

 Caltech Security is ready to assist you in an emergency on Caltech property.
-Call Caltech Security at extension 5000 from an on-campus phone or 626-395-5000 from your cell phone or land line.
+In case of fire, police or medical, please call Caltech Security at extension 5000 from an on-campus phone or 626-395-5000 from your cell phone or land line.

 Call 911 for police, fire or ambulance.
 You do not need to dial an area code.